BVI-VFI: A Video Quality Database for Video Frame Interpolation: Subjective Experiments

 \subsection{Data Processing and Validation}

 As mentioned above, each of the 189 participants took part in only one session consisting of 60 trials.
-This resulted in 60 pairs of scores given by each subject for the 60 reference-distortion tuples, and each trial (reference-distortion pair) was rated by at least 20 subjects.
-We then processed these raw scores following the procedures specified in \cite{itu2002500} to obtain Differential Mean Opinion Score (DMOS) values for each test sequence.
-Specifically, we first computed the differential opinion scores for each distorted video by taking the difference between the scores given by each subject to that video and its reference counterpart.
-Then the Z-scores~\cite{van1995quality} are computed by normalising the scores given by each subject.
-The Z-scores obtained are used to perform subject screening, the procedure for which is described in details in \cite{itu2002500}.
-This screen approach first tests for the normality of the scores received by the videos, then assesses for each subject whether her/his scores fall well enough within the distribution of all scores.
+This resulted in 60 pairs of scores given by each subject for the 60 reference-distortion tuples, and each trial (reference-distortion pair) was rated by at least 20 subjects. {In order to obtain the quality scores for all the distorted videos, we first compute the differential opinion score $d_{ij}$ for each subject $i$ and for each distorted video $j$.
+This computes the difference between the subject's score $s_{ij}^{\mathrm{ref}}$ for the reference version of that video and their score $s_{ij}$ for the distorted video.
+Namely,

-After repeating this process for all the 189 subjects, nine were found eligible for rejection.
-In order to further confirm the credibility of the final data, we additionally analysed the inter and intra-subject consistencies~\cite{hossfeld2013best} after linearly re-scaling~\cite{madhusudana2021subjective, lee2021subjective} the Z-scores to the range $[0,100]$.
-The DMOS value for each distorted video were obtained by

-where $j$ indexes the distorted video, $N_j$ is the number of judgements given to video $j$, $z_{ij}$ is the difference between the scores given by subject $i$ to the reference version of video $j$ and to video $j$.